Lab Session 1: Introduction to Microcontroller Programming¶

 Warning

-When you place the button, don’t forget to deselect the bounce option to avoid bouncing issues.
+When you place the button, do not forget to deselect the bounce option to avoid bouncing issues.

 Question